Tyulis/3DSkit/Readme.md

 *	  : no support

 Output: Output format at extracting.
-See the output formats help for informations As expained previously, modules which use c3DSkit can be very slow in pure Python and much faster if you have c3DSkit installed
+See the output formats help for informations As explained previously, modules which use c3DSkit can be very slow in pure Python and much faster if you have c3DSkit installed

 	Format | X | P | R | Extensions          | Output  | Uses c3DSkit
 	-----------------------------------------------------------------